RolfBremer/in-dexter/in-dexter.typ

 // Inserts the index into the document
-// @param title (default: none) sets the title of the index to use
+// @param title (default: none) sets the title of the index to use.
-// @param outlined (default: false) if index is shown in outline (table of contents)
+// @param outlined (default: false) if index is shown in outline (table of contents).
-// @param use-page-counter (default: false) use the value of the page counter for page number text
+// @param use-page-counter (default: false) use the value of the page counter for page number text.
+// @param use-bang-grouping (default: false) support the LaTeX bang grouping syntax.
 // @param indexes (default: auto) optional name(s) of the index(es) to use.
 Auto uses all indexes.
 #let make-index(title: none,
                 outlined: false,
                 use-page-counter: false,
+                use-bang-grouping: false,
                 indexes: auto) = locate(loc => {

-    let (register, initials) = references(loc, indexes)
+    let (register, initials) = references(loc, indexes, use-bang-grouping)

     if title != none {
         heading(